 These buying factors should help you narrow down your choices.
-I consider them in my recommendations below, but if none of these options is suitable at least you’ll have some useful information for choosing a good pair.
+I consider them in my recommendations above, but if none of these options is suitable at least you’ll have some useful information for choosing a good pair.

 Verdict: Best Total Silence Ear Plugs

 I hope this guide has given you some useful information on choosing the best total silence earplugs for your needs.
 If not, I hope you’ll at least remember some of the amusing names companies chose for their products!

 My top pick is the Mighty Plugs Beeswax earplugs.
 This is because they’re completely natural, provide a great fit, and are reusable.
 In short, they offer great value for money.

 If sticking some piece of foam into your ear for long hours is not your thing, you might consider other ways to claim peace.
 Masking sounds white noise machines can be a good way to focus at work or find sleep (Check here to learn about noise colors).
 Or you could even invest in soundproofing solutions.